-Symptoms of ulcerative colitis flares
+Symptoms and signs of ulcerative colitis flares

 - Frequent and urgent bowel movements